kathmanducoder/github-search/README.md

 ## Description

 A JavaScript app that uses Github's API to search for public repositories belonging to a user.
-Then uses AJAX to load commit history for chosen repository.
+Then provides an option to load commit history for each repository asynchronously with XMLHttpRequest(XHR).

 ![Screenshot](https://i.imgur.com/p1VwhQn.png)